aksommerville/fullmoon4/README.md

 - [ ] End credits.
 - - [x] Text.
 - - [ ] Still frames.
-- - - [ ] Fade in and out
+- - - [x] Fade in and out
 - - - [ ] I'd really like these to be animated.
-- - [ ] Live frames: Dragging the werewolf, clothing the orphans, returning home.
+- - [x] Live frames: Dragging the werewolf, clothing the orphans, returning home.
 - - [x] Don't repeat song.
+- - [ ] Should credits be interruptible?
+Currently they are.
+I believe the convention is No.
 - [ ] Settings menu.
 - - [ ] Fullscreen
 - - [ ] Driver selection